felipe3246/auto_compress_pdf_aws/README.md

 - **Python 3.12**: The backend language used for the AWS Lambda function responsible for compressing PDF files.
 - **Shell Script**: A Linux watch service that monitors the target folder and triggers the Lambda function when new PDF files are added.
 - **Amazon SNS**: As the notification service to receive communication from servers and trigger the lambda function.
-- **AWS Lambda**: The serverless compute service that runs the Python function to compress PDF files.
+- **AWS Lambda**: The serverless compute service that runs the Python function to compress PDF files using pypdf library.
 - **AWS EFS (Elastic File System)**: A scalable and fully managed NFS file system used to store the PDF files.

 ## Prerequisites